logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_monitoring/interactive_graph.md

 ### Show reference statistics

 In feature monitoring configurations with reference windows, you can also visualize the reference values by enabling the ^^Reference values^^ checkbox on the controls menu.
-Reference values can be either statistics computed over time or a speficic value shown as an horizontal line.
+Reference values can be either statistics computed over time or a specific value shown as an horizontal line.

 !!! note
     The same statistics metric will be visualized for both detection and reference values.